Skip to main content

 Land category map for our district

-The maps shows the land categories.
-The number of affected properties currently identified in our region are:
+The maps shows the land categories - the number of affected properties currently identified in our region as at 1 August:

 Information about the process